Ethan Williams (footballer)

-Ethan Demai Williams (born 14 November 2005) is an English professional footballer who plays as a winger for Scottish Premiership club Falkirk, on loan from club Manchester United.
+Ethan Demai Williams (born 14 November 2005) is an English professional footballer who plays as a winger for club Peterborough United.

 Career

 Born in Manchester, Williams began his career with Rochdale, signing for Manchester United in 2019.

 He moved on loan to Cheltenham Town in January 2025.
 On 31 August 2025, Williams began a season-long loan with Falkirk.

+On 13 August 2026, Williams joined Peterborough United on a long term contract.